To some, cloning seems like one of our best hopes for immortality. The ability to create new copies of ourselves, to start over in a fresh body.

 But it’s not you.

 From that moment onward, you and your clone will have two completely independent experiences.
 This includes how you both develop as humans, and the myriad paths your genetic codes will take as you live out your lives.
-You’re still going to experience death, even if you’re clone lives on happily until the next (let’s call it a) “clone cycle.”
+You’re still going to experience death, even if your clone lives on happily until the next (let’s call it a) “clone cycle.”

 And worst case scenario?
 The original you is discarded as soon as the clone is ready and uploaded.